-The water treatment plant is an open system with two 12" wells that are rated at 650 gallons per minute (gpm) and 800 gpm.
+The water treatment plant is an open system with two 12 inch wells that are rated at 650 gallons per minute (gpm) and 800 gpm.
 Water is directly transmitted from the wells to an aeration/ground storage unit capable of storing 10,000 gallons.
-From the aeration/storage unit, the water is passed (by gravity) through a sand filtration bed and stored in three 50,000 gallon ground storage tanks (total of 150,000 gallons).
-Three High Service (HS) pumps, each rated at 600 gpm, are used to pump treated water to a 7,500 gallon hydropneumatic tank and then to the distribution system.
-Staff believes that the proper capacity to use in the used and useful calculation is the output capabilities of the HS pumps.
+From the aeration/storage unit, the water is passed, by gravity, through a sand filtration bed and stored in three 50,000 gallon ground storage tanks (total of 150,000 gallons).
+Three high service (HS) pumps, each rated at 600 gpm, are used to pump treated water to a 7,500 gallon hydropneumatic tank and then to the distribution system.
+We find that the proper capacity to use in the used and useful calculation is the output capabilities of the HS pumps.

 The firm reliable capacity is calculated by using the capacity of the HS pumps, with the deduction of the highest volume capacity pump, which is 1,200 gpm times a normal 12 hour day (864,000 gpd) plus the storage capacity of all storage units (167,500 gallons), minus the dead storage space (1,963 gallons).
 The firm reliable capacity of the Pennbrooke plant was determined to be 1,029,537 gpd.
 The utility provides fire protection via fire hydrants throughout the distribution system.
-The Lake County fire code requires a minimum of 1,000 gpm, sustainable for a period of 2 hours (120,000 gallons) which is added to the maximum daily average demand.
+The Lake County fire code requires a minimum of 1,000 gpm, sustainable for a period of 2 hours (120,000 gallons), which is added to the maximum daily average demand.

-Using annual growth rate of 5% over the five-year period beyond the test year brings the estimate for daily demand up to 881,827 gallons.
-This includes an estimated peak usage for the test year of 661,470 gpd, along with 100,357 gpd allowance for the growth.
-At that level of demand, the water treatment plant would be 85.65% used and useful (See Attachment A pg.1 of 4).
-This percentage should be applied to:
+Using an annual growth rate of 5% over the five-year period beyond the test year brings the estimate for daily demand up to 881,827 gallons.
+This includes an estimated peak usage for the test year of 661,470 gpd, along with a 100,357 gpd allowance for the growth.
+At that level of demand, the water treatment plant would be 85.65% used and useful.
+This is depicted in Attachment A, which is incorporated herein by reference.
+This percentage shall be applied to:

-'''

 Account No. 303 (Land and Land Rights)

 Account No. 304 (Structures and Improvements)

 Account No. 307 (Wells and Springs)

 Account No. 309 (Supply Mains)

-'''